cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-license.md

 cfy license list
 {{< /highlight >}}

-When you have license uploaded, then the output would be similar to the following:
+The output of the command would be similar to the following:

 {{< highlight bash >}}
 Cloudify License